-Print a copy of the Application for Compliance Bond and the Notice of Pre-trial Conference.
+Print a copy of the Application for Compliance Bond and the Notice of Pre-trial or Case Conference.
 You will have to serve the documents with a copy of all evidence filed in CJTS in support of the application on the respondent within 14 days after the date the application was filed.

 You will have to serve a copy of the following on the respondent:

 You can serve the documents through one of the following ways:

 Delivering hard copies of the documents personally to the respondent.

 Sending hard copies of the documents in an envelope to the last known residential or registered address of the respondent.

 Submitting soft copies of the documents to the respondent through CJTS.

 Delivering the documents by any means as directed by the CDRT.

 You must file a declaration of service with proof of service after serving the application on the respondent.

 Log in CJTS.
 Under the Online Applications tab, select Declaration of Service and follow the instructions.